 Summit School of the Poconos is no longer operational, as of July 2022.
 All Summit team efforts are currently focused on building Summit Charter School.
 This site remains active to provide information about the educational model upon which the Summit Charter School is based.

 Home > Project-based Learning

 With civic engagement and shared governance as a cornerstone of our educational model, along with the standards set forward by the Pennsylvania Department of Education, we offer a holistic approach to delivering our curriculum.

 Our cross-disciplinary curriculum is practiced through project-based work that addresses real world experiences and problems in order to provide meaningful learning experiences.

-Early childhood students work with sensorial educational materials that allow them to touch, hear, see, and smell–all of which spark their natural curiosity and willingness to learn.
+Early childhood students work with sensorial educational materials that allow them touch, hear, see, and smell–all of which spark their natural curiosity and willingness to learn.

-High school-aged students are taught to understand the relationship between their project-based work and the academic standards.
-Older students are also exposed to various careers and employment opportunities beyond high school.
-At this level, students get to work closely with teachers and field experts who mentor them on project work.
+High school-aged students begin to understand the relationship between their project-based work and academic standards.
+Students are also exposed to various careers and employment opportunities beyond high school.
+At this level, students work closely with teachers and field experts who mentor them on project work and personal goals.

 Children at every grade level are encouraged to choose projects that allow them to explore their own interests.
-This freedom allows them to to develop their personal interests and at an early age and they continue developing this as they grow.
+This freedom allows them to develop their personal interests and at an early age, something they continue to develop this as they grow.